Takao Tanabe: Career

-His art has gone through different phases.
+His art has gone through many different phases.
 In his "inscapes" (he called his paintings after a term used by Gerald Manley Hopkins) of the late 1950s, Tanabe explored his memories of lit interiors, painting them abstractly and expressing them with calligraphic signs.
+His works of this period often blur the line between figurative and abstract painting.

 From 1961 to 1968, Tanabe taught at the Vancouver Art School.
+Throughout the 1960s, he became well-established in the Vancouver art world and continued to exhibit his work across Canada, painting more large-scale murals in Ottawa, Winnipeg, Regina, and Edmonton.
 In 1968, he worked in Philadelphia, moving in 1969 to New York City where he lived until 1972.
 In New York, he painted hard-edge geometric abstracts.
 From 1973, he was head of the art program and artist-in-residence at the Banff Centre for the Arts.
 By then, he consciously considered landscapes as a subject, while progressively eliminating references to the specific.
 In 1980, he returned to British Columbia where he lives and works on Vancouver Island.
-He is considered today a painter who primarily evokes the landscape of British Columbia in minimalist paintings.
+He is considered today a painter who primarily evokes the landscape of British Columbia in minimalist but detailed paintings.

 In 2005, a major retrospective of his work curated by Ian Thom was organized and circulated by the Art Gallery of Greater Victoria and Vancouver Art Gallery.